Three NoSQL Challenges That Can Be Solved with Distributed SQL

 - Support for distributed query execution so clients do not need to know about the underlying distribution of data

 Why Distributed SQL?

 Business innovation is putting pressure on traditional systems of record.
-This is forcing companies to deliver high-value applications and services more quickly while lowering IT costs and reducing risk through compliance.
+This forces companies to deliver high-value applications and services more quickly, while lowering IT costs and reducing risk through compliance.

 But these applications—in the form of microservices, born-in-the-cloud applications, and edge and IoT workloads—require a new class of database that is:

-- Resilient to failures and continuously available: Critical services remain available during node, zone, region, and data center failures as well as system maintenance with fast failover
+- Resilient to failures and continuously available: Critical services remain available during node, zone, region, and/or data center failures as well as system maintenance with fast failover

 - Geographically distributed: Operators can make use of synchronous and asynchronous data replication and geo-partitioning to deploy databases in geo-distributed configurations

 - SQL and RDBMS feature compatible: Developers no longer need to choose between the horizontal scalability of cloud-native systems and the ACID guarantees and strong consistency of traditional RDBMSs